daleonpz/Research-Project/chapter1.md

 In order words, a complete toolchain is available as extensions to _Eclipse Che_ which allows not only a fast, but also an independent platform development.

-In addition, the cloud platform is built on top of other Eclipse frameworks such as Eclipse Hono, which is  used in telemetry applications; and Eclipse Ditto, which is used to create a digital instance of the in-vehicle platform.
+In addition, the cloud platform is built on top of other Eclipse frameworks such as Eclipse Hono, which is  used in telemetry applications as backend cloud platform; and Eclipse Ditto, which is used to create a digital instance of the in-vehicle platform.
 It also provides the Kuksa app-store, so users can download an App and deploy it directly in their rovers.

 In-vehicle Platform (Rover)
 ----------------------------